 Then there are color theory and color corrections.
 We must learn all about pigments and skin undertones as well if we are to produce beautiful colors for the brows.

 There are the brow strokes, there are at least 5 different strokes to be learned besides the front strokes and the transition strokes.
 This will take time to master.

 The face shapes and the best brows for them.
 Let's not forget the mature face and the male brows.

-You must practice making strokes and eyebrow shapes on latex skin until you feel like you are expert at it before ever moving on to live skin.
+You must practice making strokes and eyebrow shapes on latex skin until you feel like you are an expert at it before ever moving on to live skin.
 This simply can not be achieved in a week, or for most of us, even a month.
 It can (and maybe should) take months of practice.

 Pigment removal.
 How to remove the inevitable unwanted strokes.

-Table set up and break down (there's a protocol the department of health wants us to follow when cleaning up after a client).
+Room set up and break down (there's a protocol the department of health wants us to follow when cleaning up after a client).

 How to microblade real skin.
 There is a way the skin must be stretched.
 How to feel and check for the correct depth.
 How to deposit the pigment.

-The touch up.
+The touch-up.
 That's the second appointment where we make the final adjustments to the brows.